1610337/AWS-Demos/README.md

 #### 📁 repo structure

 Each folder in this repository contains a standalone demo/prototype and is self-contained.
-The only exception to this is the `_miscellaneous_small_demos folder`.
+The only exception to this is the `_miscellaneous_small_demos` and the `_miscellaneous_whiteboards` folder.
 Please refer to the individual Readme.md files within the folders for further information.